BlueAmulet/RTXRemixStuff/NewVegas/README.md

 [Fallout Alpha Rendering Tweaks](https://www.nexusmods.com/newvegas/mods/80316) by Wall_SoGB
 Fixes some rendering bugs, notably "Alpha blending carrying over into meshes that don't have it enabled"

+## Performance
+Too slow?
+Try some of the following:

+NewVegasRTXHelper disables culling to help prevent light leaking, but this causes additional load on the CPU and GPU.
+Under NVSE\Plugins\NewVegasRTXLight.ini, set `DisableCulling=False`

+Alpha blending is very slow in RTX Remix, in the Remix UI (Alt-X) Rendering -> Alpha Test/Blending -> Uncheck "Render Alpha Blended"
+This will cause parts of the world to stop rendering however.

 ## Bad Textures
 07252F80D34A9D78 textures\interface\interfaceshared0.dds
 Causes rasterization in conversations, otherwise needed